y-takefuji/generativeAI/README.md

 Hint: NOAA.
 </b>

-<b>32.****VOCs is pollutants for harming human health, but VOCs radiated by sun can produce ozone or o3.
-They are called ground-level ozone.
-Tropical ozone reaches the upper level of the atmosphere due to a process known as the Brewer-Dobson circulation.
-If the new technology can mitigate the tropopause, we may thicken the ozone upper layer to protect skin cancer.
-Create ideas of such new technology.
-Negative phenomena can be converted to beneficial to humans.
+<b>32.****While Volatile Organic Compounds (VOCs) are pollutants that can harm human health, they can also produce ozone (O3) when radiated by the sun.
+This ozone, known as ground-level ozone, plays a significant role in our atmosphere.
+In the tropics, ozone ascends to the upper atmosphere through a process called the Brewer-Dobson circulation.
+If we could develop new technology to mitigate the tropopause—the boundary between the troposphere and the stratosphere—we might be able to enhance the thickness of the ozone layer in the upper atmosphere, potentially offering greater protection against skin cancer.
+The creation of such technology would be a testament to human ingenuity, turning a negative phenomenon into a beneficial one.
+Let’s brainstorm some ideas for this new technology.
 </b>

 # Challenging EXAMPLES